 Have you been to Lapland or tried any of these?
 Would you add to the list?
 Let me know below!

-- Eat: Reindeer and salmon are the most common offering.
+Reindeer and salmon are the most common offering.
 Besides the food at Aurora Estate, the best food I had was at Pihvikeisari where everything is local and homemade.
-It seems like it wouldn’t be good because it has a big ‘souvenirs’ sign and appears touristy but it’s actually, delightfully, quite the opposite!
+It seems like it wouldn’t be good because it has a big ‘souvenirs’ sign and appears touristy, but it’s actually, delightfully, quite the opposite!

-- Stay: I can’t say enough positive things about Aurora Estate.
-They just opened a few months ago but the owners are two young entrepreneurial women with an absolutely beautiful location and a very cozy BnB, plus the food is incredible.
+I can’t say enough positive things about Aurora Estate.
+They just opened a few months ago, but the owners are two young entrepreneurial women with an absolutely beautiful location and very cozy BnB, plus the food is incredible.